pveller/ecommerce-chatbot/README.md

 ## Details

 I am recording a screencast that I will link here as soon as it's ready.
-In the meantime, please feel free to browse the source code.
+In the meantime, here's a very simple [screen recording of my conversation with the bot](https://www.dropbox.com/s/hzrgzeivroe2n91/conversation.mov?dl=0) and feel free to browse the source code.

 ## To-Do